aradzie/keybr.com/docs/translations_report.md

 * *This is a histogram of the accuracies of all users, and your...*
 * *This is a histogram of the typing speeds of all users, and y...*
 * *Show color coding of the keyboard zones.
 Use this option to ...*
-* *Bar color: {label1} – hit count, {label2} – miss count, {lab...*
 * ...

 # French

-Translated: 405 messages, 4712 words
+Translated: 404 messages, 4709 words

-Untranslated: 23 messages, 442 words
+Untranslated: 24 messages, 444 words

 * *Not set*
 * *Options*